MicrosoftDocs/winrt-api/windows.ui.xaml.controls/richeditbox_selectionflyout.md

 ## -description

-Gets or sets the flyout that is shown when text is selected, or **null** if no flyout is shown.
+Gets or sets the flyout that is shown when text is selected using mouse, touch or pen; or **null** if no flyout is shown.

 ## -property-value

-The flyout that is shown when text is selected, or **null** if no flyout is shown.
+The flyout that is shown when text is selected using mouse, touch or pen; or **null** if no flyout is shown.
 The default is an instance of [TextCommandBarFlyout](textcommandbarflyout.md).

 ## -remarks